 You’re probably familiar with them or have seen them lying around in the corner of your gym.
 Battle ropes are heavy ropes that can be swung, moved, and manipulated to offer a total body resistance based workout.
-Though commonly thought to work out the upper body, the shoulders specifically, battle ropes actually challenge and train your entire body from your upper back to your legs and everything in between.
+Though commonly thought to work out the upper body, the shoulders specifically, they actually challenge and train your entire body from your upper back to your legs and everything in between.

 Battle Rope Benefits

 There are many benefits to incorporating battle ropes into your fitness regimen.
 For starters, the workouts are brief.
-So if you’re short on time, using the ropes is a great way to get in and out of the gym in under twenty minutes.
+So if you’re short on time, using ropes is a great way to get in and out of the gym in under twenty minutes.

 - Battle ropes offer a full body workout.
 Not only are you working your upper body, but you’re also activating your core muscles, glutes, and legs.
 The list goes on.

 - You are also strengthening these muscles in a way machines can’t.
 The ropes help you reach different angles and ranges of motion that the fixed path of a machine can’t beat.

 - There are two types of people in the world: those who enjoy cardio and those who can’t stand it.
 The good news is that cardio doesn’t have to be limited to running on a treadmill.
 Battle ropes make an excellent substitution since they can get your heart rate pounding and help you to increase your lung capacity.

 - Any kind of cardiovascular training is crucial for your heart health.
 Using battle ropes can help to lower your risk of heart disease, high blood pressure, and high cholesterol.